Come and relax at Cwmcroiddur

 Our properties are very distinctive.

-Clear Water Cottage, with its metre thick walls and massive timbers enjoys a traditional cosy cottage feel.
-Meanwhile, Clear Water Barn is a grand, spacious barn conversion, with high ceilings and a feeling of being in a very special place.
+Clear Water Cottage.
+This Visit Wales Four Star rated cottage, with its metre thick walls and massive timbers enjoys a traditional cosy cottage feel.
+Meanwhile, Clear Water Barn, also Four Star rated by Visit Wales, is a grand, spacious barn conversion, with high ceilings and a feeling of being in a very special place.

 Cwmcroiddur started life, hundreds of years ago, as a hill farm.
 The first building was Clear Water Cottage.
 The barn, farmhouse and outbuildings were added in the 1850s.